MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fonts.rst

 To fetch fonts from non-byte addressable external memory, the application must pre-register the :ref:`external Font resources<chapter.microej.applicationResources>`.
 The management of this kind of font may be different than the internal fonts and may require a dedicated heap.
-For more details about the external font management, refers to the VEE Port Guide chapter :ref:`section_font_loader_memory`.
+For more details about the external font management, refer to the VEE Port Guide chapter :ref:`section_font_loader_memory`.

 Font Generator Error Messages
 -----------------------------